tellor-io/telliot-core/docs/new-query.md

 # Creating New or Custom Oracle Queries

-If the Tellor oracle doesn't have the on-chain data your smart contract needs, this section should help you define a new query so that Tellor' decentralized network of reporters can get busy putting your data securely on-chain.
+If the Tellor oracle doesn't have the on-chain data your smart contract needs, this section should help you define a new query so that Tellor's decentralized network of reporters can get busy putting your data securely on-chain.

 ## The Art of Query Design